-Supervised work experience.
-Individualized in-service training in Early Childhood Programs.
+A field-based practicum that serves as a mid-program supervised work experience in an early childhood education and care setting.
+It is designed to support students in integrating content knowledge with practice.
 May be repeated until 3 credits are earned.
 Responsibilities to increase with each repeat.
 (5-15 hrs. practicum per week per credit)